panchul/workspace/doc/Career.md

 ---

-4 ‘ballsy questions’ everyone should ask in job interviews—but most don’t, says hiring CEO of 10 years https://www.cnbc.com/2020/02/13/hiring-ceo-4-ballsy-questions-everyone-should-ask-in-job-interviews-but-most-dont.html
+4 'ballsy questions' everyone should ask in job interviews-but most don't, says hiring CEO of 10 years https://www.cnbc.com/2020/02/13/hiring-ceo-4-ballsy-questions-everyone-should-ask-in-job-interviews-but-most-dont.html

+1. Can you give examples of people who previously held this role, but were a bad fit?
+And why?
+2. How many hours do you expect the person in this role to work per week?
+3. How often does this company give salary raises to its employees?
+4. What kind of professional development benefits do you offer?

 ---